 This drug includes things like Klonopin, Xanax, and Valium to name a few.
 Benzodiazepine addiction is commonly known as a shadow epidemic because it is not heavily discussed.
 Signs of benzodiazepine addiction and abuse include physical weakness, headaches, changes in appetite and weight, coma, confusion and cognitive impairment, and an increased risk of developing seizures when the drug is not consumed.
 A person might also act drunk and exhibit signs like loss of coordination, slurred speech, reduced inhibitions, memory loss, and blurred or doubled vision.
 The withdrawal symptoms of this drug mimic the very psychological syndromes that it is prescribed to treat like anxiety, paranoia, panic attacks, and insomnia.

 This is a highly addictive drug that can be difficult to overcome without help.
 It can cause extreme side effects like changes in reflexes, depression when the initial euphoria wears off, hallucinations, tremors, headache, jaw clenching, dehydration, excessive excitement or talkativeness, and reduced need for sleep and food, just to name a few.

 This drug can also become addictive as its half-life is very short and the body quickly builds a tolerance to the drug.
 Because of these factors, a person using this drug has to use ever-increasing doses in order to achieve the similar high from the first time.
 Some signs of drug use and addiction include aggression, intense cravings, performing risky behavior, raised heart rate and blood pressure, and dilated pupils.

-If you or someone you love is abusing any street drugs, contacting our facility is a great first step.
+If you, or someone you love, are abusing any street drugs, contacting our facility is a great first step.